-For more information on leisure, creativity and creative therapies please visit the EPDA website here.
+For more information on leisure, creativity and creative therapies please visit Parkinson’s Europe website here.

 Dancing across the globe for Parkinson’s

 Dance for PD is an internationally acclaimed dance class which started in New York, US, and is now taught in 24 countries.
 We talk to programme director David Leventhal about the importance of dance, strengthening relationships and the constant challenge of diversifying